 This process of disintegration is a key to understanding the origins of “the story”.
 In the process of growth of awareness, we shift from a dependence on wholeness into a stage of individuation.
 We step out of the oneness of ignorance into first knowing. (think Garden of Eden) But first knowing is a separate knowing, an awareness of duality and specialness.
 That knowing is incomplete and lacks clarity.
 In order to increase clarity, the sense of special identity arises in mind as ego.
 Ego creates stories to explain things, to restore confidence.

 This is why we seek teachers and religions.
 Why science seeks to explain the world.
 We are seeking answers for the intellect to restore a sense of missing clarity of awareness.
 To feel confidence in what is.

 This is also why we see terrorism and propaganda.
 They are weapons of control.
-When people lack clarity or are in fear, they loose the ability to act decisively.
+When people lack clarity or are in fear, they lose the ability to act decisively.
 Without certainty, we vacillate and become dependent.

 Some of these stories have value but many become a further separation and increase a sense of us vs them.
 As our clarity increases, we begin to see through the stories of specialness and fall away from uniqueness and into oneness, a oneness of knowing.

 That falling away process is one of disintegration.
 It may seem like a cycle of loss.
 But what we lose is old stories.
 What we gain is everything.